• Products

 Conclusion

 When investing in mutual funds, it is vital to consider the tax implications.
-An investor should know the type of funds and the taxes levied on them to make effective tax planning.
-Mutual fund tax structures are designed to encourage investors to maintain mutual funds for an extended period for a taxed efficiency.
-For sure this detailed guide above will help you to easily understand how mutual fund taxation is done.
+As an investor, you should know the type of funds and the taxes levied on them to make effective tax planning.
+Mutual fund tax structures are designed to encourage investors like you to maintain mutual funds for an extended period for a taxed efficiency.
+This detailed guide will help you to easily understand how mutual fund taxation is done and how you can utilise this information to better plan your investments.

 This article is for informational purposes only and does not constitute financial advice.
 It is not produced by the desk of the Kotak Securities Research Team, nor is it a report published by the Kotak Securities Research Team.
 The information presented is compiled from several secondary sources available on the internet and may change over time.
 Investors should conduct their research and consult with financial professionals before making any investment decisions.
 Read the full disclaimer here.